United Kingdom

 Our riding begins at Hadrian’s Wall and we soon escape any traffic and make the most of being in England’s most sparsely populated county to get away from it all.
 This journey will take in ancient drove roads and tranquil byways and the extensive network of gravel roads built to service forest operations.

+No visit to the home of the Border Reivers would be complete without a raid across the border, so via a visit to the historically contested “Debatable Lands” of the Northumberland, Cumbria and Borders region, we will make our way to Newcastleton in Liddesdale, for an overnight stop in Scotland.
 We’ll return to Northumberland via the ancient Bloody Bush drove road before spending three nights in Bellingham, a historic market town in the heart of the North Tyne valley and a perfect base to make the most of the myriad of trails on our doorstep.
 Two loop rides from here include parts of the Border County Ride, Kielder Forest Drive and the Lakeside Trail, with some hills (and exhilarating descents) to tackle.

 This holiday is aimed at those who have enjoyed Skedaddle road cycling or mountain bike trips and want to have a taste of gravel riding in a remote area, as well as gravel bikers wanting to experience the best of the growing network of trails hand picked by expert local riders.